genuinetools/img/README.md

 ### `login`

-Login to a registry.
-Img authentication works just like docker to login to repositories.
+Login to a registry. `img` authentication works just like docker to login to repositories.

 If you need to use self-signed certs with your registry, see [Using Self-Signed Certs with a Registry](#using-self-signed-certs-with-a-registry).